 - Our cells have a powerhouse that breaks down energy.
-These power houses are like a chimney in the factory that produces heat and releases heat when needed.
-These powerhouses are called as “mitochondria”.
-Increase in ketones in diet facilitates the increase in “mitochondria” that in return facilitates improved breakdown of chemicals in the body.
+These powerhouses are like a chimney in the factory that produces heat and releases heat when needed.
+These powerhouses are called “mitochondria”.
+Increase in ketones in diet facilitates the increase in “mitochondria” that in return facilitates the improved breakdown of chemicals in the body.

 - Ketonic diet helps increase in neurotransmitters in the brain as they are produced and destroyed during brain activity.
 Neurotransmitters are chemicals that are found in our brain and are required for continuous neuron activity.
-Two main chemicals that are found in brain are glutamate and gamma aminobutyric acid (GABA).
+Two main chemicals that are found in the brain are glutamate and gamma-aminobutyric acid (GABA).

 - Brain fog and a lack of focus, among other things, can be caused by having too much glutamate and very little GABA.
 This will happen if your brain must use glutamate and glutamic acid for fuel, which leaves little left over to be processed into GABA.
 When the brain solely uses glutamate, it will start to over-process and continuous firing of neurons, leading to fatigue, without a way to reduce stimulation.
 Research has shown that ketones can allow the extra glutamate to be processed into GABA efficiently.